 For more information about enrolling in the fourth-grade program please contact Mindy Welch, Education Supervisor, at 859-259-7991.

 The "Literacy Days" field trip will take place in spring of 2014.
 As students travel around the Park, they will not only learn about their specific book, but they will also be exposed to every facet of the Kentucky Horse Park.
-This visit will include interactive lessons, live equine shows, a visit to the International Museum of the Horse and more!
+This visit will include educational activities, live equine shows, a visit to the International Museum of the Horse and more!

 The cost of the program is $10 per student.
 The cost includes a copy of the book and the Kentucky Horse Park field trip admission and guided program.
 The cost can be waived by applying for the Kentucky Horse Park Literacy Program scholarship.
 Reading the book and attending the field trip are both required to participate in the program.